hastyjr/Pewlett-Hackard-Analysis/README.md

 There were several tables in place and adding them to our employee database assisted in further evaluating and analyzing the data accordingly.

-## Deilvering the Number of Retiring Employees by Title
+# Deilvering the Number of Retiring Employees by Title
+## Deliverable #1

 The first deliverable was to understand the county of  employees that fall into he reitirement criteria and what titles they hold.